0xSero/partisia-docs/docs/contract-compilation.md

 ## 1) Compile a contract example

-The token contract can be found in SDK archive: `contracts/example-token-contract`.
+The token contract can be found in example contract archive: `contracts/example-token-contract`.
 The following will compile it and generate an ABI for it:

 ```` bash